List of British banknotes and coins

 List of British banknotes and coins, with commonly used terms.

 Coins

 Pre-decimal

 Prior to decimalisation in 1971, there were 12 pence (written as 12d) in a shilling (written as 1s or 1/-) and 20 shillings in a pound, written as £1 (occasionally "L" was used instead of the pound sign, £).
 There were therefore 240 pence in a pound.
 For example, 2 pounds 14 shillings and 5 pence could have been written as £2 14s 5d or £2/14/5.
+The origin of £/$\mathfrak{L}$, s, and d were the Latin terms Libra, meaning a pound weight (with the £ sign developing as an elaborate L), solidus (pl. solidi), 20 of which made up one Libra, and denarius (pl. denarii), 240 of which made up one Libra with 12 being equal to one solidus.
+These terms and divisions of currency were in use from the 7th century.

 The value of some coins fluctuated, particularly in the reigns of James I and Charles I. The value of a guinea fluctuated between 20 and 30 shillings before being fixed at 21 shillings in December 1717.
 These are denominations of British, or earlier English, coins – Scottish coins had different values.